 Mold Disclosure

-Applicable to any unit with visible evidence of mold in Virginia.
+Applicable to Virginia rentals with visible evidence of mold.

-In Virginia, landlords must disclose in the move-in checklist a written report of any visible evidence of mold in the rental unit.
-If the written report states that there is visible evidence of mold, the tenant may terminate the tenancy or enter the rental agreement in an “as is” condition with knowledge that there is mold present.
+Virginia landlords must disclose any visible evidence of mold in the rental unit, in writing, with any initial inventory of the rental property.
+If the written report states there is visible evidence of mold, the tenant can choose between terminating the lease without penalty, or continuing the rental agreement in an “as is” condition, with informed consent that there is mold present.

 Shared Utility Arrangements

-Applicable to any building with submetering or shared utility meters in Virginia.
+Applicable to any Virginia rental with submetering or shared utility meters.

 UTILITIES: This rental unit shares the following utilities with another unit or common area: